geosolutions-it/geonode-training/GN2/ADV_LAYERS_PUB/OPTIMIZE_RASTER.md

 ## Adding and Optimizing Raster Image Mosaics

+An `Image Mosaic` is composed of a set of `datasets` which are exposed as a `single coverage`.
+The `ImageMosaic` format allows to **automatically** build and setup a mosaic from a set of `georeferenced datasets`.
+This section provides better instructions to configure an `Image Mosaic`.

 ### Publishing an Image Mosaic

 In this section we are going to publish on GeoNode a `mosaic` of aerial `orthophotos` through the GeoServer `ImageMosaic` store.